Yiddish

 Yiddish, (Note: ייִדיש, יידיש or אידיש, romanized as yidish or idish, /yi/; lit.
-'Jewish') historically Judeo-German or Jewish German, (Note: ייִדיש-טײַטש, Yidish-Taytsh, /yi/) is a West Germanic language historically spoken by Ashkenazi Jews.
-It originated in 9th-century Central Europe, and provided the nascent Ashkenazi community with a vernacular based on High German fused with many elements taken from Hebrew (notably Mishnaic) and to some extent Aramaic.
+'Jewish') historically referred to as Judeo-German or Jewish German, (Note: ייִדיש־טײַטש, Yidish-Taytsh, /yi/) is a West Germanic language and Jewish ethnolect historically spoken by Ashkenazi Jews.
+It originated in the Holy Roman Empire during the Middle Ages, and provided the nascent Ashkenazi community with a vernacular based on High German, fused with many elements taken from Hebrew (notably Mishnaic Hebrew) and to some extent Aramaic.
 Most varieties of Yiddish include elements of Slavic languages and the vocabulary contains traces of Romance languages.
 Yiddish has traditionally been written using the Hebrew alphabet.

-Before World War II, there were 11–13 million speakers.
-85% of the approximately 6 million Jews who were murdered in the Holocaust were Yiddish speakers, leading to a massive decline in the use of the language.
-Assimilation following World War II and aliyah (immigration to Israel) further decreased the use of Yiddish among survivors after adapting to Modern Hebrew in Israel.
-However, the number of Yiddish speakers is increasing in Haredi communities.
+For centuries, Yiddish was the vernacular of Ashkenazi communities.
+Starting in the late 18th century, under the sway of the Haskalah (Jewish Enlightenment), the language suffered decreasing prestige, being stigmatized by assimilationists and later also by Zionists, in favor of national languages and Hebrew.
+Efforts by the Yiddishist movement to counter that trend had limited success.
+Nevertheless, before World War II, the language still counted 11–13 million speakers.
+Some 85% of the approximately six million Jews who were murdered in the Holocaust were Yiddish speakers, resulting in a massive decline in use of the language.
+This, together with further assimilation following World War II, along with aliyah (immigration to Israel), sped up the process of language shift to national tongues and Modern Hebrew, particularly among secular Jews.

+The number of Yiddish speakers is, however, on the rise in Haredi (ultra-Orthodox) communities.
 In 2014, YIVO stated that "most people who speak Yiddish in their daily lives are Hasidim and other Haredim", whose population was estimated at the time to be between 500,000 and 1 million.
-A 2021 estimate from Rutgers University was that there were 250,000 American speakers, 250,000 Israeli speakers, and 100,000 in the rest of the world (for a total of 600,000).
+A 2021 estimate from Rutgers University was that there were 250,000 American speakers, 250,000 Israeli speakers, and 100,000 speakers in the rest of the world (for a total of 600,000).

 The earliest surviving references date from the 12th century and call the language (loshn-ashknaz; lit. 'language of Ashkenaz') or (taytsh), a variant of tiutsch, the contemporary name for Middle High German.
-Colloquially, the language is sometimes called (mame-loshn; lit. 'mother tongue'), distinguishing it from (loshn koydesh; lit. 'holy tongue'), meaning 'Hebrew and Aramaic'.
+Colloquially, the language is sometimes called (mame-loshn; lit. 'mother tongue'), distinguishing it from (loshn koydesh; lit. 'holy tongue'), meaning Hebrew, and (targum loshn; lit. 'translation tongue'), meaning Aramaic.
 (Note: In particular, L. L. Zamenhof, a Litvak Jew from Congress Poland and the initiator of Esperanto, often mentioned his fondness for what he called his mama-loshen (it had not yet been called Yiddish but usually jargon at that time and place) in his correspondence.)
 The term "Yiddish", short for "Yidish-Taitsh" ('Jewish German'), did not become the most frequently used designation in the literature until the 18th century.
 In the late 19th and into the 20th century, the language was more commonly called "Jewish", especially in non-Jewish contexts, but "Yiddish" is again the most common designation today.